revbayes/revbayes.github.io/tutorials/intro/revgadgets.md

 To run this tutorial, download the associated files from the `Data files and scripts` menu, preserving the structure of the zipped folder.
 All scripts should be in a subdirectory called `scripts` and all data files in a subdirectory called `data`.
 Open `R` and make sure your working directory is set to the directory with the downloaded files.
 For more information on how to customize these plots, see the associated documentation for each function (e.g., `?readTrace`)).
-Submit feature requests or bug reports with Issues on [GitHub](https://github.com/cmt2/RevGadgets).

 Before running the code chunks below, load all the libraries used in the tutorial.
 You may need to install these packages separately.